-My research uses such analytical tools as structural equation modeling, hierarchical linear modeling, and polynomial modelling.
+My research uses such analytical tools as structural equation modeling (SEM), hierarchical linear modeling (HLM), polynomial modelling, and cluster analysis.
 Much of our past research has used survey methodologies or combined survey and experimental methods.
-I have also used interview techniques.
+I have also collected qualitative data and used interview techniques.

 - Best Paper Award: American Accounting Association (AAA) 2013 Mid-Year Meeting Best Paper Award

 - Journal Reviewer of the Year: 2009 Reviewer of the Year for MIS Quarterly

 - Research Award: Researcher of the Year Award, Accounting & Information Systems Department, MSU, 2007

 - Best Paper Award: Best paper, International Conference on Electronic Commerce, 2006